Are you planning to travel to a remote place alone? Are you on a long marine voyage?

-- Like all other Garmin devices, it supports messaging via Iridium network.
+- Like all other Garmin devices, it supports messaging via the Iridium network.
 Send text messages to update your family and friends about your current location and activities.

 - This mini PLB weighs 3.5oz and has a dimension of 4”x2”.
 It is very convenient to carry in a pocket or even attach to the backpack on long routes.

 - Send and receive messages from anywhere you are on the planet

 - This is a money saver combo pack with genuine Garmin accessories for your PLB